Getting Crafty With Amelia of Freeman’s Creative in Durham, NC

 Growing up in Athens, Georgia, in a creative family, Freeman-Lynde always thought she would be a performer.
 It was during her time at Barnard College in New York, however, when she realized her true calling for all things behind-the-scenes.
-After a successful career in costume designing in NY, Amelia moved to Durham, North Carola, for a slower pace of life.
+After a successful career as a prop maker and stagehand in NY, Amelia moved to Durham, North Carolina, for a slower pace of life.
 She poured her energy into Freeman’s Creative, firmly believing that good things come when people use their time and energy to create things they need.

 I had a chance to sit down with Freeman-Lynde recently, to learn not just about her beloved store with its thoughtfully sourced materials and robust class calendar, but also about her southern roots, her commitment to slow-fashion, and her journey in becoming an indispensable part of Triangle’s creative community.

 Tell us about your time in New York?

 I knew that I wanted to go to New York from probably middle school.
 I had family in upstate New York so we would drive through the lights and the energy made me realize that I wanted to be there.
 Eventually, I went to Barnard college in the upper west side of Manhattan and did a theater degree with a thesis in directing.

 There wasn’t really a props track or anything like that, but my first job out of school was as a props stagehand.
 I was the person backstage making sure all the props were in the right place and handing people things, and going in between scenes and rearranging the stuff on stage.
 From there I started doing more prop construction and prop mastering, and being the person in charge of finding, altering and building all the props that would be on stage.